 Vi Tuong Nguyen

-Thien Nhien Luong, MPH serves as Secretary and on the Board Development, Program Committee (Chair), and Fundraising Committee.
+Thien Nhien Luong, MPH serves as President.
 She co-founded the Friends of Hue Foundation (FHF), served on the Board of Directors from 1999-2013 and as the Executive Director from 2008-2013.
 She co-founded Design Capital Asia in 2013 to focus on integrated development approaches across fields and sectors including social entrepreneurship development.
 She has supported many NGOs over a decade.
 She has been Principle Researcher behind Healthy Initiatives through Peer Education (HIPE) that offers health education led by school-age peer health educators in 77 schools and 33 high risk communities in central Vietnam.
 Luong holds a B.A. degree in Molecular Biology and Biochemistry from UCSB and M.P.H specializing in Epidemiology, HIV/AIDS, and International Health from UCLA’s School of Public Health.
 She has had over 15 years of experience in Public Health, Health Promotion, Disease Control and Prevention, Program Management, Planning, Research and Evaluation, Community Development, Capacity Building, Emergency Preparedness, and International Health consulting.
 She worked for the Santa Clara County Public Health Department for close to 10 years and had held various positions there including Chief Epidemiologist and Sr. Health Care Program Manager.

 Cathy Lam serves as Treasurer, Chair for Board Development & Membership Committee.
 As Co-Founding Our1World in 2005, Lam is an advocate of environmental sustainability.
 She was actively involved with the Soymilk Nutritional Supplement program in Central Vietnam from 2005-2007.
 Our1World projects include Solar Energy Appliances SEA including Photovoltaic Solar Ceiling Fans, Bep Lo Xanh Rocket Stove to reduce deforestation while aiming at reducing indoor air pollution health risks, Tràm Gió Melaleuca Habitat Restoration with native species.
 Our1world partners with several organizations for training youth in a PSA Public Service Announcements media video project – Making Healthy Choices, Building Healthy Communities.
 Cathy holds workshops annually in Vietnam with the VANGO Network to teach Nutrition and Healthy Living with an emphasis on the environment and marine conservation to students and early childhood educators.
 She was a former board member of the Newport Bay Conservancy, advocating on watershed issues, plastic pollution, preservation and restoration of natural habitat.
 She is on the advisory board for Project Vietnam Foundation, La Mirada HS Solar and Green Tech Academy in engaging youth in leadership in environment sustainability.
 Cathy holds a Bachelor of Sciences degree in Electrical Engineering from the University of California in Irvine.

-Thu-Le Doan serves on Board Development & Fundraising Committees and immigrated to America in 1968.
-She co-founded Vietnamese American Scholarship Fund (VASF) and the Center for the Encouragement of Self-Reliance (CESR) VASF.
+Thu-Le Doan co-founded Vietnamese American Scholarship Fund (VASF) and the Center for the Encouragement of Self-Reliance (CESR) VASF.
 She is a trustee of the Vietnamese American Scholarship Fund (VASF) since 1988 and the Center for the Encouragement of Self-Reliance (CESR) since 1997.
 Over more than 20 years, VASF has built many schools and awarded several thousand scholarships and scholars grants both inside and outside Vietnam.
 CESR and VASF have provided matching grants to many Vietnamese American NGOs to provide clean water, build schools and toilet facilities, and orthopedic and cataract surgeries.
 Since 1999, CESR has operated Trung Tâm Khuyến Khích Tự Lập (TTKKTL) in Hue to provide scholarships and warm clothes to thousands of children, build kindergarten schools, assist flood victims, and provide micro-loans to more than 20,000 families in over 35 communities.
 Currently TTKKTL collaborates with local communities to build restroom facilities at marketplaces and commits to Swim to Survive training to 10,000 children over the next 10 years to reduce cases of drowning in Hue’s perennial floods.
 CESR also providing funding for capacity building and Counter-Trafficking Challenge Grant (CTCG) to many VA NGOs.
 The United Nations conferred to TTKKTL the UN Habitat – Civil Society Innovation Award in 2008.
 Doan holds a Bachelor degree in Sociology from Rutgers University and has been a Chairman of the Board of PAI Corporation in Tennessee since 1983.